IBM-Cloud/idemix-issuer-verifier/README.md

 This sample application demonstrates how the IBM Identity Mixer service can enable privacy-preserving authentication for your customers.

-More information and demonstration of the Identity
+More information and demonstration of the Identity Mixer technology is available [here](https://idemixdemo.mybluemix.net).

 Read and follow the instructions provided below.
 They are intended to help you copy the files in this IBM DevOps Service environment to your own, and assist you to deploy your own IBM Identity Mixer Issuer application to your own IBM Bluemix space.